xtuml/training/doc-training/notes/1_training_dnt.md

 6.14.3    Git and GitHub
 6.14.4    Models, Documents and Source Code on GitHub
 ```
+__Note__: We may want to use the video Robert Inkret made for this section.
+It is at: http://www.youtube.com/watch?v=eux2oq6rRPw

 - Video
   - Creation: __0%__
   - Reviewed: __No__